TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   respectively)
 * Defines the base source and binary directories for the Repository ``${REPOSITORY_NAME}_SOURCE_DIR`` and ``${REPOSITORY_NAME}_BINARY_DIR``.
-* Defines a common set of initializations and other hooks for a all the packages in the repository.
+* Defines a common set of initializations and other hooks for all the packages in the repository.
 * Typically maps to a VC (i.e. git) repository and therefore represents a unit of integration, versioning and reuse.
 (But core TriBITS has no dependency